Department of Anthropology

 456 Archaeology and Ethnography of Small-Scale Societies (3).
 The study of small-scale hunter-gatherer and farming societies from archaeological and ethnographic perspectives.
 Methods and theories for investigating economic, ecological, and social relations in such societies are explored.

 458 Archaeology of Sex and Gender (WMST 458) (3).
+Required preparation, at least one ANTH or one WMST course.
 A discussion of gender and sex roles and sexuality in past cultures; a cross-cultural examination of ways of knowing about past human behavior.

-459 Ecological Anthropology (3).
-Examines how human-environmental adaptations shape the economic, social, and cultural lives of hunter-gatherers, pastoralists, and agriculturalists.
+459 Ecological Anthropology (ENEC 459) (3).
+Examines how human-environmental adaptations shape the economic, social, and cultural lives of huntergatherers, pastoralists, and agriculturalists.
 Approaches include optimal foraging theory, political ecology, and subsistence risk.

-460 Historical Ecology (ENST 460) (3).
-Historical ecology is a framework for integrating physical, biological, and social science data with insights from the humanities to understand the reciprocal relationship between human activity and the Earth system.
+460 Historical Ecology (ENEC 460) (3).
+Historical ecology is a framework for integrating physical, biological, and social science data with insights from the humanities to understand the reciprocal relationship between human activity and the earth system.

 466 Alternative Economic Systems (3).
 An investigation of economic systems that are sustainable alternatives to the prevailing economic order.
 Topics include markets, the commons, cooperatives, local trading systems, and social movements working to achieve alternatives.